-The Community of Christ Visitor Center is located in Nauvoo's historic area just off Illinois State Highway 96 at Water Street.
-Admission to the Visitor Center, site orientation video, museum exhibits, and Red Brick Store is free.
+The Community of Christ Visitors' Center is located in Nauvoo's historic area just off Illinois State Highway 96 at Water Street.
+Admission to the Visitors' Center, site orientation video, museum exhibits, and Red Brick Store is free.
 There is a preservation fee per person for the guided tour of the Smith homes.
 Please refer to the link above for more information.

 Joseph and Emma Smith moved to the Homestead at Nauvoo, a log house on the eastern bank of the Mississippi River, after Joseph escaped from Missouri in April 1839 to reunite with the Saints who had found refuge near this swampy town originally called Commerce.